How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

 In practice, it involves a kind of constant digital bombardment to find these solutions, 24 hours a day, consuming huge amounts of electricity.
 And thanks to its cheap hydropower and low regulation, Georgia is now ranked second in the world for cryptocurrency mining — behind only China.

-A single U.S.-based technology company called Bitfury has been accounting for much of this mining activity, from a vast data center filled with computer servers which it opened on the outskirts of the capital Tbilisi.
+A single U.S.-based technology company called Bitfury has been accounting for much of this mining activity, from a vast data center filled with computer servers that it opened on the outskirts of the capital, Tbilisi.
 It has generated plenty of controversy too over claims that it received overly generous terms for its electricity bills.
-But scores of smaller data centers have now sprouted up, with many more people mining from home with processors bought online from China.
+But scores of smaller data centers have now sprouted up, with many more people mining from home using processors bought online from China.

 One Georgian political party has even started raising funds by mining cryptocurrency via the computers of willing supporters.
 And because electricity has traditionally been more heavily subsidized in the Alazani Valley, wine country has been seeing a kind of digital gold rush.